 Number 1 – Dehumidifier

 It took us about a month to realize that we had a big problem with humidity.
 Our towels never dried and the RV felt uncomfortable.
 We tried running the fan and cracking open a window, it didn’t help.
-We did a little research and asked on RV living forums for advice and they all gave the same answer – get a dehumidifier.
+After doing a little research and asked on RV living forums for advice, we received the same answer – get a dehumidifier.
 We are so happy with this purchase.
 It never ceases to amaze me every morning when I dump out all the water that has been collected from the air.
 Not only does it remove moisture, but it also collects dust and other particulates from the air (it has a small screen that acts as a filter) and helps us sleep at night (ambient noise).
 We purchased the Haier dehumifier in the photo.

 Number 2 – Pizza Stone

 We were burning everything we cooked in the RV oven.
 It didn’t matter if it was a pizza, muffins, or cookies.
 Our YouTube viewers suggested we purchase a pizza stone or oven tiles.
 We purchased a pizza stone because it was convenient – found it while grocery shopping one day.
 We keep the pizza stone in the oven all the time.
-We do not cook on the stone itself, we simply use it to distribute the heat evenly.
+The stone distributes the heat evenly.
+We do not cook on the stone itself.
 Since purchasing the pizza stone, we have not burned too many things and when we have, it has been user error.
+The pizza stone has actually cracked and it still works!!
 The kids are thrilled to have edible home baked goods and the neighbors are happy that our fire alarm isn’t going off every time we bake – RV Living Win!

 Number 3 – New Air Conditioner